-- The Fund maintains a higher overall sustainability score than the MSCI AC World (Net TR) index based on the Investment Manager's rating criteria. - The Fund invests at least 25% of its assets in sustainable investments and such investments do not cause significant environmental or social harm. - Exclusions are applied to direct investments in companies.
+- The Fund maintains a higher overall sustainability score than the MSCI AC World (Net TR) index based on the Investment Manager's rating criteria. - The Fund invests at least 40% of its assets in sustainable investments and such investments do not cause significant environmental or social harm. - Exclusions are applied to direct investments in companies.
 The Fund applies certain exclusions relating to international conventions on cluster munitions, antipersonnel mines, and chemical and biological weapons.
-The Fund also excludes companies that derive revenues above certain thresholds from activities related to tobacco and thermal coal, especially companies that generate at least 10% of their revenues from tobacco production, companies that generate at least 25% of their revenues from the tobacco value chain (such as suppliers, distributors, retailers and licensors), companies that generate at least 10% of their revenues from thermal coal mining and companies that generate at least 30% of their revenues from coal fired power generation.
+The Fund also excludes companies that derive revenues above certain thresholds from activities related to tobacco and thermal coal, especially companies that generate at least 10% of their revenues from tobacco production, companies that generate at least 25% of their revenues from the tobacco value chain (such as suppliers, distributors, retailers and licensors), companies that generate at least 30% of their revenues from coal fired power generation.
 The Fund excludes companies that are assessed by Schroders to have breached one or more 'global norms' thereby causing significant environmental or social harm; these companies comprise Schroders' 'global norms' breach list.
-In exceptional circumstances a derogation may be applied in order to allow the Fund to continue to hold a company on Schroders' 'global norms' breach list, for example where the stated investment strategy of the Fund may otherwise be compromised.
-Any such company cannot be categorised as a sustainable investment.
-Further, the Fund may apply other exclusions as listed under "Sustainability-Related Disclosure" on the Fund's webpage http://www.schroders.com/en/lu/private-investor/gfc - The Fund invests in companies that have good governance practices, as determined by the Investment Manager's rating criteria.

-The Investment Manager ensures that at least:
+Further, the Fund may apply other exclusions as listed under "Sustainability-Related Disclosure" on the Fund's webpage, accessed via www.schroders.com/en/lu/private-investor/gfc - The Fund invests in companies that have good governance practices, as determined by the Investment Manager's rating criteria. - The Investment Manager ensures that at least 90% of the portion of the Fund's Net Asset Value composed of investments in companies is rated against the sustainability criteria. - As a result of the application of sustainability criteria, the portfolio exhibits a higher overall sustainability score than its investment universe after the bottom rated 20% of stocks within the investment universe are excluded. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?